-The design of Skilled Park differed from other stadiums that Watpac had constructed.
-The winning designers, HOK Architect's, are specialists stadium Architects that had worked with Watpac on Suncorp Stadium.
-The Department of Public Work's initiative to engage an experienced managing contractor early in the design process enabled the team to consider buildability, OHS and industrial strategies and tailor the design to accommodate OSM.
-The system of construction was selected based on experience gained during the Brisbane Cricket Ground and Suncorp Stadium projects.
-OSM is particularly suited to stadium construction as they inherently have large repetitive elements, with large volumes, spaces and heights, all of which introduce particular construction and OHS risk.
+The design of Robina differed from other stadiums that Watpac had constructed.
+HHK Architect's, although experienced in stadium design, had not worked with Watpac before.
+Nevertheless, by being involved early in the project they were able to consider buildability and tailor the design to accommodate OSM.
+The system of construction was selected based on experience gained during the Brisbane Cricket Ground project.
+OSM is particularly suited to stadium construction as they tend to have large elements, with large volumes, spaces and heights, all of which introduce particular construction and OHS risk.